BitBagCommerce/SyliusCmsPlugin/doc/installation.md

 composer require bitbag/cms-plugin --no-scripts
 ```

-2. Add plugin dependencies to your `config/bundles.php` file:
+2. Add plugin dependencies to your `config/bundles.php` file (if not added automatically):

 ```php
 return [